brendanmetzger/diatom/README.md

 ## Caveats

-A pure html site is rather burdonsome to create, and probably precludes doing certain things of interest, notably working with data.
+A pure html site is rather burdensome to create, and probably precludes doing certain things of interest, notably working with data.
 As such, the templating system is rather strict, and enforces perfection.

 - PHP at 7.2 or above.
 - Must author strict xHTML (that's XML, essentially)